LeiWangR/JEANIE/README.md

 ### 4.2 One-shot performance on sample datasets

-**The experimental results reported here are without the use of hyperopt, and we simply set the viewing angles between -1 and 1.**
+**The experimental results reported here are without the use of hyperopt, and we simply set the viewing angles between -1 and 1.
+We use Euler angles for the viewpoint augmentation in the following table.**

 Note that M and S in the table represents the frame counts per temporal block and stride step, respectively.
 For more views mentioned in the table, we set the viewing angles between -2 and 2.